Come and have some fun with clay in the peaceful setting of my studio located in the cottage garden of our home on the Cambridgeshire/Norfolk border.

-4. The studio is equipped with a wedging table, extruder, large table for hand building, a Shimpo pottery wheel and a large top-loader kiln.
+4. The studio is equipped with a wedging table, extruder, large table for hand building, two Shimpo pottery wheels and a large top-loader kiln.

-6. The tuition is either for one or a maximum of two people; this ensures that the student gets the maximum benefit from the day with no distractions.
+6. The private session is either for one or a maximum of two people; this ensures that the student gets the maximum benefit from the day with no distractions.

-7. The age limit is 16+, unless accompanied by an adult.
+7. The age limit is 16+ or younger if accompanied by an adult.

 8. I am insured (IWW/5102205).